David-OConnor/pyflow/README.md

 who don't understand venvs, or are unaware of the hazards of working with a system Python.

-`Pipenv` improves the workflow by automating environment use, and allowing reproducable dependency graphs. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
+`Pipenv` improves the workflow by automating environment use, and allowing reproducible dependency graphs. `Poetry` improves upon `Pipenv's` API, speed, and dependency resolution, as well as improving the packaging and distributing process by using a consolidating project config.
 Both are sensitive to the environment they run in, and won't work